filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

     ...
     ```

 - `-o' is an optional flag that tells Lassie where to write the output to.
-If you don't specify a file, it will append `.car` to your CID and use that as the output file name.
+If you don't specify a file, it will append`.car` to your CID and use that as the output file name.

 If you specify `-`, the output will be written to `stdout` and can be piped to another command.
 For example, you can pipe the output to `go-car` or redirect it to a file.

 - `<CID>/path/to/content` is the CID of the content you want to retrieve and an optional path to a specific file within that content.
-Example:
+For example:

-    "`shell
+    ```shell
     lassie fetch -o - bafybeiaysi4s6lnjev27ln5icwm6tueaw2vdykrtjkwiphwekaywqhcjze/wiki/Cryptographic_hash_function | car extract - | less
     ```